 Okay, so you call the prospect back.
 They don’t answer.
 You leave a message.
 They don’t call back.
 End of story?
-That opportunity is lost.
 You may not like it, but you need to keep calling (or texting if you’re able to do so) until you get that prospect on the line.

 Your goal is to have a conversation, not play phone tag and not just leave a message.
-Conversations lead to clients, not voicemails.
+Conversations, not voicemails, lead to clients.
 If they do not answer your morning follow-up, call again later in the morning.
-And in the early afternoon.
-And in the late afternoon.
 Keep calling until they answer.
-Either they’ll tell you to go away or they’ll tell you what they need.
+Either they’ll tell you to go away, or they’ll tell you what they need.
 Either way, it’s a win.
 Because you talked to them.

 Best Practice: Follow-Up By Design